tin2tin/Build_Standalone_Application_From_HTML/README.md

-# Built HTML to Standalone
+# Build Standalone Application From HTML

 A simple web-based tool to generate a complete Electron project ZIP file, ready for building cross-platform desktop applications (Windows, macOS, and Linux).
 This generator allows you to customize app details, select project files, and configure build options—all in your browser.